 Toxic Additives Don’t Belong In Toilet Paper

-Toilet paper with scents or lotions and flushable wipes likely contain problematic ingredients.
+Toilet paper with scents or lotions and flushable wipes likely contain problematic ingredients that enter as ingredients or as part of the manufacturing process.

 - PEGs: This was a problem with flushable wipes.
 Many of them contained a variety of PEG compounds.
 Ethoxylated ingredients (like PEGs) on their own are of low concern to humans, however, the process of ethoxylation can leave behind trace amounts of carcinogens: ethylene oxide and 1,4-dioxane.